programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

 Particularly at the first start we recommend a waiting time of 10 seconds between the components so that the initial data structures can be created.

-This guide will still make small changes to the easydb updates.
+Details in this guide will be updated together with the easydb.

 ---